sirthias/pegdown/README.markdown

 You have two options:

-* Download the JAR for the latest version from the [download page].
+* Download the JAR for the latest version from [here](http://repo1.maven.org/maven2/org/pegdown/pegdown/).
   _pegdown_ 1.3.0 has only one dependency: [parboiled for Java][parboiled], version 1.1.5.

 * The pegdown artifact is also available from maven central with group id **org.pegdown** and artifact-id **pegdown**.